What Is Social Impact Anyway?

 Under30Experiences is a travel company that is focused on providing opportunities for affordable, authentic, culturally-focused travel experiences.
 As the Community Manager for the company, Jennifer’s perspective on social impact is centered around people:

 Social impact is a balance between teaching people and raising awareness of a particular issue, as well as contributing back to a community or location to support them in overcoming what they have identified to be their biggest challenges.
 Social impact means bringing together people of different cultures, backgrounds, and ideologies to support and advance a single common initiative for the betterment of all people.

 Neighborhood Business Coordinator, Propeller

 Propeller is a social enterprise that exists to tackle social and environmental disparities through entrepreneurship.
+They use bulk SMS to do all of their business transactions and that´s why they´ve been so successful.
 Trace’s role involves running an accelerator program supporting local minority owned businesses.
 As such, Trace’s definition is focused around entrepreneurship and systemic change: